Raptors: Coexisting with Wildlife

 - Put the bird into the box and quickly close it.
 Give the bird a short time to get situated and stand upright in the box.

-- If you fear the bird or are unsuccessful in your efforts to contain it, toss a laundry basket over the bird so that it cannot fly out of reach or run away.
+- If you fear the bird or are unsuccessful in your efforts to contain them, toss a laundry basket over the bird so that they cannot fly out of reach or run away.
 Then watch the bird and keep domestic pets away until someone can pick it up.

 Food & Water

-Do not offer any food or water to any raptor.
+Do not offer food or water to any raptor.
 Raptors have a specialized diet that you cannot provide.
 Feeding the bird the wrong food will do more harm than good.
-Even babies should not be fed except by a licensed rehabber.
+Even babies should not be fed except by a licensed wildlife rehabilitator.

 About Hawks:

-- Found in all kinds of habitats on land as long as there is enough food.
+- Found in all kinds of habitats on land if there is enough food.

 - Diet mainly of meats such as birds, snakes, turtles, lizards and small mammals.